-4A formal writing up of the results of your project will be due by Friday Nov.
-30th.
-This will be in an abbreviated format of a formal research manuscript that will include Title, Abstract, Introduction, Methods and Materials, Results, discussion and Citations and be worth 25% of your final lab grade.
+4A formal writeup of the results of your project will be due by Tuesday Nov.
+21st.
+This will be in an abbreviated format of a formal research manuscript that will include Title, Abstract, Introduction, Methods and Materials, Results, Discussion and Citations and be worth 25% of your final lab grade.